lyl24/lyl24-ece4960/lab3.md

 ## Lab 3(b): IMU

 ## Setup the IMU
 First, I installed the SparkFun 9DOF IMU Breakout - ICM 20948 - Arduino Library.
-After scanning the I2C channel in the same way as the ToF sensor, I found that _____.
+After scanning the I2C channel in the same way as the ToF sensor, I found that every address was printed again, though the sensor still works properly in later parts of this lab.

 AD0_VAL is the value of the last bit of the I2C address.
 The default is 1, and when the ADR jumper is closed, the value becomes 0.
-If the IMU is working properly, it should be a 0.
+In the IMU sensor code, I changed the value from 0 to 1 in order to get the sensor to work.

 ## Accelerometer